cbitstech/Purple-Robot/Documentation/warnings.md

 In addition to the sanity checks, Purple Robot may also report any data upload issues on its main screen.
 The following messages may be visible:

-`Waiting for WiFi&#8230;`: Device is configured to upload over WiFi, but no such network is available or configured.
+`Waiting for WiFi...`: Device is configured to upload over WiFi, but no such network is available or configured.

-`Waiting for power&#8230;`: Device is configured to upload when charging, but the device is not plugged in.
+`Waiting for power...`: Device is configured to upload when charging, but the device is not plugged in.

 `Checksum error.`: Server did not return the expected checksum.
 Possible error in data transmission.